keithpotz/CS499/index.md

 This capstone demonstrates my ability to evaluate existing systems, identify weaknesses, and implement structured improvements that align with industry standards.
 The work here reflects practical readiness to contribute in professional software development roles.

-In my future, I wish to focus on working towards becoming more fluent in high-performance computing, cross-platform development as well as parallel sorting algorithms.
-I have found a topic that I am very interested in and I want to further my knowledge and experience in those areas.
-There is so much that can be learned and created at the intersection of cache friendly sorting and user-centered application design.
+Moving forward, I plan to continue developing expertise in high-performance computing, cross-platform development, and advanced algorithm design.
+I am particularly interested performance-oriented systems, including parallel and cache-efficient sorting algorithms.
+Exploring the intersection of efficient computation and user-centered software design is an area I intend to pursue further, both professionally and academically.

 ---